namshi/nmPhone/README.md

 # nmPhone

-Angular directives and a separate module to valid international phone numbers.
+Angular directives and a separate module to validate international phone numbers.

 ## Install (bower)